samir-babar24/Sea-level-predictor-using-python/README.md

-# Data analysis in python with 4 projects
+# Data analysis using python with 5 projects
 this repository has 4 projects of data analysis using python such as 1)demographic data analyzer
 2)mean-variance std deviation calculator